Ramakrishna183048/-12314173---COIT20261---2026T1-/week06.md

 ### Reflection (Task 2)

 This task helped me understand how default gateways allow communication between different subnets.
 I learned how routers forward packets and how proper gateway configuration ensures connectivity across networks.

+### Key Knowledge & Skills Developed

+Developed a clear understanding of how ARP (Address Resolution Protocol) maps IP addresses to MAC (hardware) addresses within a local network.
+Learned how to use the ip neigh show command to view and analyse ARP tables.
+Observed how ARP table entries change dynamically between states such as REACHABLE and STALE during communication.
+Gained practical experience in testing connectivity using the ping command and interpreting results.
+Understood the role of a default gateway in enabling communication between different subnets.
+Configured static IP addresses and default gateways using the /etc/network/interfaces file.
+Learned the importance of enabling IP forwarding on routers and disabling it on hosts for correct network behaviour.
+Developed troubleshooting skills by verifying routing tables and ensuring successful communication across networks.